abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     construct feasible solutions :math:`y_0 = x_i, y_1, y_2, \ldots` in this neighborhood and test them.
 We call these solutions
     *candidate* solutions.
 In the code, they are called *neighbors*.
 The ``LocalSearchOperator`` produces these candidates and the ``FindOneNeighbor`` ``DecisionBuilder`` filter these out to keep the interesting candidate solutions only.
-When a stopping criteria is met or the neighborhood has been exhausted, the
+When a stopping criteria is met or the neighborhood has been exhausted, the current solution of the CP solver is the next starting solution.

+    Let's picture this:

     ..  only:: html

         .. image:: images/ls_basic_idea2.*